-«First of all, understand this; others don’t look down on you,
+«First of all, understand this; people don’t look down on you,

 if they understand that you’re nervous.
 Do you think you’d look

-down on someone because you see their nervousness?
+down on someone because you discovered their nervousness?

-nervousness, everyone experiences it from time to time, butto accept the anxiety,
+experiences it from time to time, butto accept the anxiety,

 happening and what you want to say and do in the situation.